ElMassimo/capybara-compose/docs/guide/index.md

 class CitiesTestHelper < Capybara::TestHelper
   use_test_helpers(:form)

-# Selectors: Semantic aliases for elements, a useful abstraction.
+# Aliases: Semantic aliases for locators, can be used in most DSL methods.
-  SELECTORS = {
+  aliases(
     el: 'table.cities',
-  }
+  )

-# Getters: A convenient way to get related data or nested elements.
+# Finders: A convenient way to get related data or nested elements.
   def row_for(name)
     within { find(:table_row, { 'Name' => name }) }
   end